benhmoore/Argon/README.md

 ```

-##Permissions & Security
+##Permissions

-Permissions can be setup for the current user to, for instance, allow certain users to read from the current user, block all users from reading from the current user, allow a list of users to write to the current user, allow a certain property to be read from, and more.
+Permissions can be setup for the current user to, for instance, allow certain users to read from the current user, block all users from reading from the current user, allow a list of users to write to the current user, allow a certain property to be read from, block syncing of offline data, and more.
 Permissions are modified and set using the method .user.permissions().

 By default, when a user is created, permissions are set to block both read and write attempts from other users.
 These settings can easily be modified.